 Niagara Cave in Harmony MN

 29842 Co Hwy 30, Harmony, MN 55939

 Niagara Cave is located on the Minnesota-Iowa border.
 It was first discovered in 1924 when three boys were chasing after their pig.
-It has fallen into a sinkhole leading to the cave.
+It fall into a sinkhole leading to the cave.

-Inside the cave, you’ll see things like a sixty-foot waterfall, a wedding Chapple, and stalagmites and stalactites.
-There are also fossils inside the walls.
+Inside this natural cave, you’ll see things like a sixty-foot underground waterfall, a wedding Chapple, and stalactites and stalagmites.
+All the best cave formations.

+Niagara Cave in Harmony MN